43 vs. 41

 Bush's other foreign policy achievement is freeing us from a decade of frivolous, near-delusional multilateralism.
 A host of poison pill or useless treaties left behind by Clinton have been unceremoniously and deservedly junked:

 --The International Criminal Court, an idea so bad that Clinton said he opposed its major provisions even as he signed it.

 --The Kyoto protocol, which would have done nothing to curtail climate change but would have done serious damage to the U.S. economy.

---A biological weapons convention that does nothing to prevent Iraq and Iran and others from developing biological weapons, but gives them inspection rights to our (BEG ITAL)anti -biological warfare facilities.
+--A biological weapons convention that does nothing to prevent Iraq and Iran and others from developing biological weapons, but gives them inspection rights to our (BEG ITAL)anti